ddervs/ddervs.github.io/_posts/2018-05-13-last-man-standing.md

     optimal value -10.337805564701268

 We have optimal value!
-Let's take a look at the returned $P$ matrix.
+Let's take a look at the returned $$P$$ matrix.

 ```python